 CONCLUSIONS: 100-200 words that strongly state your conclusions about the impact of the event or issue.
 AUTHOR'S BIO: provide a short bio of yourself in 20-50 words.

-Those interested in joining The Analyst's pool of authors to contribute articles, field reports, or contacts of potential writers, please send your CV to the editors and suggest some topics on which you would like to write.
+Those interested in joining The Analyst's pool of authors to contribute articles, or contacts of potential writers, please send your CV to the editors and suggest some topics on which you would like to write.

 Svante E. Cornell, Editor (